aberghammer/eliza-starter-hackathon/README.md

 ## ElizaOS Starter with Cookie.fun

-As part of the Cookie **DeFAI Hackathon**, participating in both the **AI Track** and **Arbitrum Track**, we leveraged the ElizaOS starter repository to develop a custom auto-trading plugin.
+As part of the Cookie **DeFAI Hackathon**, participating in both the **Cookie Fun** and **Arbitrum** tracks, we leverage the ElizaOS starter repository to develop a custom auto-trading plugin.
 Our solution enables automated trading on EVM-compatible blockchains like **BASE** and **ARBITRUM**, integrating real-time on-chain data, sentiment analysis, and advanced trading logic to optimize decision-making in decentralized finance.

 The AI automatically buys and sells tokens based on predefined trading signals, leveraging market trends, liquidity analysis, and AI-driven sentiment evaluation to maximize profitability while managing risk.

-Buys and sells are tweetet in a regularly.
-Additionally, a bull post engine gives deep insights regarding the current AI token market.
+Buy and sell transactions are automatically posted and discussed on X. Additionally, a transaction-independent X engine gives deep insights regarding the current AI token market.

 ## Installation